Good Neighbor Guide

 - Don’t sweep materials into the streets or along curbsides.

-Pets must be kept on a leash at all times and residents should keep pet noise to a minimum, especially at night.
+Pets must be kept on a leash or under reasonable control of a person at all times.
+Residents should keep pet noise to a minimum, especially at night.
 If pet noise disturbances are reported by more than one residence, city law enforcement will respond.

 Report pet disturbances to the non-emergency police line at 614-876-7321.